synopsys-sig/synopsys-security-scan-plugin/README.md

 it must hold Repository permissions such as "Repository write" or "Repository admin."
 This token is employed when working at the repository level.
 To Generate this token, follow these instructions:
 >- First go to the source of your repository.
->- Click on the repostory settings icon.
+>- Click on the repository settings icon.
 >- Then click on the HTTP access tokens.
 >- Next click Create token button.
 >- Enter Token name.
 >- Keep everything as default or you can change the Project/Repository Permissions as your need.
 >- Click the Create Button.
 Then a token will be generated. <br>
    ** You need to store this token to run the Black Duck/Coverity PR Comment Feature.

 ### Project Setup
 #### Installing Helper Plugins for Jenkins:
 - **Pipeline**

 To install plugins, first navigate to:
 >- Dashboard → Manage Jenkins → Plugins
 >- After that Go to the section "Available plugins".
 >- Then Search And Install the `Pipeline` plugin that we mentioned above.
 >- Once the installation is completed then restart the jenkins instance.

 #### Configure Bitbucket Server:
 Navigate to Dashboard → Manage Jenkins → System
 Go to the Bitbucket Endpoints section.
 Click to the Add button.
 Select the Bitbucket Server from the dropdown.
 Now follow these instructions.
 >- Enter the Name
 >- Enter valid Server URL
 >- Enter Server Version